Skip to main content

 For the past year, Trackunit has been building and launching new features in Trackunit Manager to help you increase efficiency in your day-to-day business.

-Trackunit Manager is designed to allow the addition of fresh capabilities and functionalities to help you as you digitize your business.
+Trackunit Manager is designed to support the addition of new capabilities and functionalities as you digitize your business.
 Trackunit Manager still solves the same issues for your business, just with new or enhanced features.

 As Classic Manager will be discontinued in 2025, we encourage you to start migrating your Classic Manager features to the latest version of Trackunit Manager.
 For this purpose, you can use our Migration Tool directly in Trackunit Manager.

-The Migration Tool is only available for Admins and Fleet Admins and needs to be made available for your account by your Trackunit representative.
+The Migration Tool is only available for Admins and Fleet Admins.

 If you do not already have access to the Migration tool, reach out to your Trackunit representative if you would like to have access.